-BA Film & Television
+BA Film and Television

+You'll develop this understanding further in your second year of study, exploring work within and beyond familiar film and television traditions and contexts.
+Optional modules will allow you to expand your interests and investigate a variety of areas in detail, such as authorship and genre, industry practices and cultural debates.
 Throughout the year, you’ll engage in increased, group-based practical work in either film or television, enhancing key skills and developing more specialist technical and production proficiency.

 In your final year, you’ll enrich your expertise as a skilful and knowledgeable creator and critical thinker, culminating in a collaborative film or TV production, a written dissertation, or an individual creative research project.
 The course will give you the tools and independence to select your path with confidence by the third year of your degree.